harvic3/BoxAgileDevCore/README.md

 ﻿# Box Agile Dev Core (BAD)

-> BADCore is a toolbox for the agile development of .Net COre Web Api projects under the guide of a workflow.
+> BADCore is a toolbox for the agile development of .Net Core Web Api projects under the guide of a workflow.

 ## Environment